jmay137/James-May-Engineering-Portfolio/About Me.md

 # About Me
 Electrical Engineer at SpaceX, working avionics component development on the Starship Program.
 Bachelor's & Master's degree in Electrical Engineering with Robotics option from Rochester Institute of Technology.
 Interested in Aerospace, Rocketry, & Robotics.

-### EDUCATION
+## EDUCATION
-MS Electrical Engineering - Rochester Institute of Technology
+### MS Electrical Engineering - Rochester Institute of Technology

-BS Electrical Engineering - Rochester Institute of Technology
+### BS Electrical Engineering - Rochester Institute of Technology

-Mechanical Engineering Minor - Rochester Institute of Technology
+### Mechanical Engineering Minor - Rochester Institute of Technology

-​ASL Immersion - Rochester Institute of Technology
+​### ASL Immersion - Rochester Institute of Technology

-Advanced Regents Diploma with Honors - Oswego High School
+### Advanced Regents Diploma with Honors - Oswego High School

-### DESIGN
+## DESIGN
-- ​CAD in Autodesk Fusion 360
-- PCB design in Altium
+- Proficient in Altium for ECAD
-   - Low level power system design
-   - From schematic capture through ordering assembled boards
-- PCB manufacturing in FlatCAM
-- Circuit simulation in LTSpice
-- High power rocket design in OpenRocket
-- 3d-print slicing in Cura/Flashprint
+- Working knowledge of KiCAD for ECAD
-- Vector graphic design in Inkscape
+- Proficient in Fusion 360 for CAD
-- Solid Python background

-### PROGRAMMING
+## PROGRAMMING
 - C
 - C++
 - Python